Ahelion/gcov_test_example/README.md

 # gcov_test_example
-Repository used for show and tell
+Repository used for show and tell.

 This repo is here just to create sample unit tests to teach best practices